Updated: 6 days ago

-With our crowdfunding campaign underway, EyeGage is in the process of conducting clinical trials and research to accelerate our mobile application functionality.
+With our crowdfunding campaign complete, EyeGage is in the process of conducting clinical trials and research to accelerate our mobile application functionality.
 In its current state, our mobile app collects data that will be aggregated to develop a diverse baseline for all eyes, in general.
 This includes eyes that are under the influence of drugs or alcohol and not under the influence.

 By downloading the app, participants are encouraged to share images and short videos of their eyes throughout the day; helping EyeGage develop drug screening technology that determines drug levels by using computer vision to analyze characteristics of the eye.